poliastro/poliastro/docs/source/getting_started.rst

 * pytest, for running the tests from the package

-poliastro is usually tested on Linux, Windows and OS X on Python 3.4 and 3.5, using latest NumPy (single codebase).
+poliastro is usually tested on Linux, Windows and OS X on Python 3.5 and 3.6 against latest NumPy.

 Installation
 ------------